hamlet82/dramatic_theory/dukore_contents.md

     - Poetics / Julius Caesar Scaliger
     - On Aristotle's Poetics / Lodovico Castelvetro
     - Compendium of tragicomic poetry / Giovanni Battista Guarini
-- Elizabethan and Jacobian England and Spain
+- Elizabethan and Jacobean England and Spain
     - A Treatise against dicing, dancing, plays and interludes / John Northbrooke
     - The school of abuse / Stephen Gosson
     - A defence of poetry, music and stage plays / Thomas Lodge